geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Geohot** [00:07:50]
 Yeah, you don't have to you don't have to stick with any of that stuff.
-The only really important thing is that lazy buffer equals UOp.
+The only really important thing is that LazyBuffer equals UOp.

 **Qazalin** [00:08:02]
 And then I think multi, we need to do work on multi.